-Use the online form service to tell HM Revenue and Customs (HMRC) if:
+Use the online form service to tell HMRC if:

 - you’re receiving tax credits